tramitit/guides/en/czech-republic/registration_of_a_trade_license.md

 ## Procedure

-1. **Apply for a Zivno:** Visit any živnostenský úřad (Trade Licensing Office) and apply for a Zivno or you can also do it online [here](https://www.businessinfo.cz/en/start-ups/self-employed/zivnostensky-list-trade-licence/).
+1. **Apply for a Zivno:** Visit any živnostenský úřad (Trade Licensing Office) and apply for a Zivno.

 2. **Obtain Liability Insurance:** Sign up for liability insurance.
 This can be obtained from most large insurance companies in the Czech Republic.